tenseijs/tensei/packages/docs/1.0/resources/README.md

 resource('Post')
 ```

-This resource called `Post` would connect to a database table called `posts`, which matches the plural, lowercase of the resource name.
+Each resource maps to a database table or collection.
+By default, the `Post` resource would connect to a database table called `posts`, which matches the plural, lowercase of the resource name.
+The `Tag` resource would connect to the `tags` table, and the `Customer Expense` resource would connect to the `customer_expenses` table.

 ## Registering Resources